How to Start a Corporation in Maine

 Step 2: Choose a Maine Registered Agent

-You must appoint a Maine clerk, also known as a registered agent, when you register your corporation with the Secretary of State.
+You must appoint a Maine clerk, also known as a registered agent, when registering your corporation with the Secretary of State.

 - is 18 years or older